tarunmitra/super-shop-server/README.md

 # Asignment-10
 # full-stack-server-tarunmitra
 #  Wellcome super shop server repo
-I used server site node.js and mongodb
+I used nodejs, express and mongodb for backend.